Updated: May 10

-Recently I started wondering if there was an ideal time to train during my cycle.
-I've been charting my cycles for 7 years now using Fertility Awareness, so I can always pinpoint exactly when I ovulate and when certain hormones are at their peak.
+I've been charting my cycles with Fertility Awareness since 2011, so I can always pinpoint when I ovulate and when certain hormones are at their peak.
 I've noticed time after time that towards the end of my cycle, when progesterone is about to drop, and during my period, when all hormones are very low, I feel fatigued and totally uninspired to work out.
 I just want to eat, sleep, and rest.
 On the other hand, when my estrogen is rising and I enter my fertile window, my body really craves exercise, and I have a much higher tolerance for heavy workouts.

 The general prescription for MTT is to work out good and hard on cycle days 1-14 when estrogen is high, then taper off as progesterone takes over and estrogen falls on cycle days 15-28.
 This is based on the standard 28-day cycle with ovulation on day 14, which is definitely not how most people's cycles work.
 I'll discuss how Fertility Awareness helps you use MTT to your best advantage in a minute.